mluu3/selenium-webdriver-cucumber/README.md

 When opening new issues or commenting on existing issues please make sure discussions are related to concrete technical issues with the project.

 ### Feature Requests
-If you find that project is missing something or require a new script for new feature of Athena, feel free to open an issue with details describing what feature(s) you'd like added or changed.
+If you find that project is missing something or require a new script for new feature of project, feel free to open an issue with details describing what feature(s) you'd like added or changed.

 If you'd like a hand at trying to implement the feature or test script yourself, please refer to the Code Contributions section of the document.